GooTechnologies/learn/tutorials/highscore-list/index.md

 };
 {% endhighlight %}

-<h3>The Complete App</h3>
+### The Complete App

-There's of course more methods to make everything work. <a href="https://app.goocreate.com/tutorials/24503577d6724d18a60d1bddfa30648f.project" target="_blank">This project</a> is set up to display and submit scores.
-Beware of not-so-pretty code, as the integration was done during one of our <a href="//www.goocreate.com/learn/goofy-projects/" target="_blank">Goofy Days!</a> Also, as we'll touch on later, the security is clearly sub-par, so don't be surprised if something seems off.
+There's of course more methods to make everything work.
+Also, as we'll touch on later, the security is clearly sub-par, so don't be surprised if something seems off.

 <iframe src="https://goote.ch/24503577d6724d18a60d1bddfa30648f.project/"></iframe>

-<a href="https://app.goocreate.com/4768/fd52a3558452455faa84a2453fd6f312.scene" target="_blank">Create scene</a></p>
+<a href="https://app.goocreate.com/4768/fd52a3558452455faa84a2453fd6f312.scene" target="_blank">Create scene</a>

-<a name="hosting-the-highscore"></a>
-<h2>Hosting the Highscore App on Heroku</h2>
+## Hosting the Highscore App on Heroku

 If you take a look at the project linked above, you'll notice that the URLs are not ngrok anymore, but from Heroku.
 This is because we obviously want to host our Node.js app somewhere else than locally.
 Like Mongolab, Heroku has the option to host a free app, and the process is pretty straight forward.

 First, sign up for a free account.
 Next, click the plus sign in the top right and create a new app.
 Give it a name, choose a region and hit <em>Create App</em>.

 <a href="2014-10-14-14_29_21-Create-a-New-App-_-Heroku.jpg"><img class="size-full wp-image-1118 aligncenter" src="2014-10-14-14_29_21-Create-a-New-App-_-Heroku.jpg" alt="2014-10-14 14_29_21-Create a New App _ Heroku" /></a>

-&nbsp;

 Next, follow the instructions to install the Heroku Toolbelt, initialize a git repository and push your app to Heroku.
 Done!
 Now you can open the app by typing

-{% highlight js %}heroku open{% endhighlight %}
+{% highlight js %}
+heroku open
+{% endhighlight %}

 in the command prompt.
 Should anything go wrong, access the server logs by typing

 {% highlight js %}heroku logs{% endhighlight %}

-<a name="security-concerns"></a>
-<h2>Security Concerns</h2>
+## Security Concerns

 As you might have suspected by now, this app is in no way secure.
 The API is completely public, meaning that anyone with access to the API URLs can post any data they want and store it in your database.
 Furthermore, finding those URLs is really easy due to the nature of JavaScript.
 Making a secure high-score list is hard and out of the scope of this tutorial.

-<a name="wrap-up"></a>
-<h2>Wrap-Up</h2>
+## Wrap-Up

 With stability and security concerns aside, we've built something pretty cool.
 Three different cloud services (the server, the database, and Create) are set up to communicate between each other.
 Hopefully this tutorials has given you some ideas of fun data-driven apps, and some insight in how one get get them up and running quickly.
 If there are any bugs, uncertainties or other thoughs, please let us know in the comments!